scharlau/web_app_example/README.md

 ## Getting Started
 You should have a suitable editor such as [Visual Studio Code](https://code.visualstudio.com), which is useful given its' integrated terminal.
-You should also install [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) which you install via Node Version Manager [nvm](https://github.com/nvm-sh/nvm), which aslo lets you install other tools and libraries to make your work easier.
+You should also install [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) which you install via Node Version Manager [nvm](https://github.com/nvm-sh/nvm), which also lets you install other tools and libraries to make your work easier.

 Update nvm by rerunning the install command, and use 'npm update -g' to update to the newest version and also update/remove other associated libraries.